-ASPARC's HISTORY BEGAN WITH A SPARK OF HOPE AND A VISION
+OUR HISTORY BEGAN WITH A SPARK OF HOPE AND A VISION

-The Alabama Department of Public Health, Mental Health, many concerned citizens, researchers, and clinicians formed the Alabama Suicide Prevention Task Force in 2001.
+To assist our state in preventing suicide, the Alabama Department of Public Health, Mental Health, many concerned citizens, researchers, and clinicians formed the Alabama Suicide Prevention Task Force in 2001.

-Dozens of meetings later, and without a budget, a group of prevention advocates composed the State’s prevention plan, hosted suicide prevention coalition trainings, participated in and hosted numerous suicide prevention community events.
+Dozens of meetings later, and without a budget, a group of prevention advocates composed the State’s prevention plan, hosted suicide prevention coalition trainings, and participated in and hosted numerous suicide prevention community events.

 As a result, the ASPARC 501(c)3 non-profit organization was formed.